Inside Cato’s SASE Architecture: A Blueprint for Modern Security

 Cato Networks takes a unique approach to SASE, providing a global private backbone and fully integrated security tools that reduce the need for expensive infrastructure investments.

 Cato’s SASE solution is cloud-native, which means it doesn’t require businesses to invest in on-premises security appliances.
-This reduced hardware investment translates to significant savings, especially for businesses with multiple branch locations.
+This reduced hardware investment translates to significant savings, especially for

 The centralized management provided by Cato Networks reduces operational costs by minimizing the time IT teams spend on manual configurations and troubleshooting.
 With fewer on-site appliances to manage, businesses save on both direct and indirect operational expenses.